-Most Anti-Reflux medications work by either neutralizing stomach acid or by preventing the production of acid altogether.
-Here on the Acid Reflux Alternative Treatment page you will be able to read an outline of information for each of your options, and if you would like to read a more detailed description we have provided a link to an alternate page.
-This page will included more expansive information and suggested or common use along with dosing recommendations if available.
+Most reflux treatment medications work by either neutralizing stomach acid or by preventing the production of acid altogether.
+Here on the Acid Reflux Alternative Treatment page you can read an outline for each of your options, and if you’d like to read a more detailed description we’ve provided a link to an alternate page, if more information was available to us.
+This page will included more expansive information and suggested or common use along with dosing recommendations suggested by the product sponsor or manufacturer, if available.
 Most importantly we describe what NOT to do (contraindications) or what combination of treatments to avoid in addition to the foods to stay away from if you do decide to choose one of the acid reflux alternative treatments below.

-The infant acid reflux alternative treatments listed here are in alphabetical order.
-You will also see notations in parentheses such as (Natural Approach) when indicated.
+The infant acid reflux alternative treatments listed here are in alphabetical order and not by order of preference.
+You’ll also see notations in parentheses such as (Natural Approach) when indicated.

 Antacids are chemical compounds that are able to raise the stomachs pH to above 3.5 pH in approximately 10 minutes.
 Antacids are commonly comprised of the following ingredients:

 Antacids neutralize gastric acid.
 Gastric acid is hydrochloric acid or HCI and it consists of hydrogen and chloride ions.
 It is the hydrogen ions that give acid it's caustic and damaging properties.
 Antacids are able to attract and hold onto the hydrogen ions.
 Grabbing up the hydrogen that makes the pH of the stomach less acidic.